-Economic and efficient processing of Fe–Al turbine parts
+Economic and efficient processing of Fe–Al turbine parts (ProFeAl)

 Within the project “Pro FeAl” funded by the German Ministry of Economics (Bundesministerium für Wirtschaft, BMWi; Grant No. 0324317C) a consortium of seven industries and research centres is evaluating possibilities for the economic and efficient processing of various turbine parts from different Fe–Al-based alloys.
 Within the project, the production of parts by sand castings for application up to 300 °C and by forging and additive manufacturing for use at higher temperatures are investigated.